microsoft/datashaper/javascript/react/docs/react.api.md

     name: string;
 }

+// Warning: (ae-forgotten-export) The symbol "CustomIconProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "HistoryIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const HistoryIcon: (props: CustomIconProps) => JSX.Element;

 // Warning: (ae-missing-release-tag) "ManageWorkflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)